Eliphaz21/simple-ecommerce-website/README.md

 ##  About the Project
 This project is a modern eCommerce web application designed to provide a smooth and intuitive shopping experience for users.
-It includes a responsive frontend built with HTML, CSS, and JavaScript, and a robust backend .
+It includes a responsive frontend built with react ,javascript and a robust backend .

 The purpose of this project is to explore the fundamentals of full-stack development, database management, and server-side logic integration for real-world use cases.